hyperliquid-dex/node/README.md

 ### Join network
 During the initial phase of testing, the validator address from the previous step needs to be whitelisted.

 Register public IP and signer address of validator, along with display name and description.
-On testnet, self-delegate 1 HYPE to run the validator.
+On testnet, self-delegate 10000 HYPE(1000000000000 wei) to run the validator.
 ```
 ~/hl-node --chain Testnet --key <validator-key> send-signed-action '{"type": "CValidatorAction", "register": {"profile": {"node_ip": {"Ip": "1.2.3.4"}, "signer": "<signer-address>", "name": "...", "description": "..." }, "initial_wei": 100000}}'
 ```